palmertr/epoxpy/README.md

 pytest
 ```

-* Running multiple jobs on clusters
+* Running jobs on clusters

 It is convenient to use the signac-flow based project called [epoxpy-flow](https://bitbucket.org/cmelab/epoxpy-flow) to run epoxpy jobs.

 ### Who do I talk to? ###